liferay-design/liferay.design/src/markdown/lexicon/satellite-components/sites/asset-toolbar.md

 order: 433
 ---

-A multi-purpose toolbar that can be located in different types of asset visualizations.

 ### Layout
 The asset toolbar's layout is flexible and adapts to different viewport sizes, as shown in the examples below: